TeleAI-mcp/flex-code-reviewer-4z7r/README.md

-# flex-code-reviewer-4z7r
+# Flex Code Reviewer 4Z7R

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.